TriGeo Network Security

-TriGeo Network Security is a United States–based provider of security information and event management (SIEM) technology.
-The company helps midmarket organizations proactively, protects networks and data from internal and external threats, with a SIEM appliance that provides real-time log management and automated network defense - from the perimeter to the endpoint.
+TriGeo Network Security was a United States–based provider of security information and event management (SIEM) technology.
+The company provided network security services to mid-market organizations with its SIEM appliance that provides real-time log management and automated network defense.

 TriGeo’s appliance-based solution combines security event management, security information management and log management and intelligence into a single device.

 History

 The company’s first major commercial product release, TriGeo Security Information Manager (SIM), debuted in January 2002 to help users automatically identify, notify and respond to suspicious behavior, policy violations, and network attacks.

-TriGeo’s SIM solution has evolved since its debut, introducing its 64-bit SIM appliance and provides real-time analysis for network infrastructure devices such as deep packet inspection firewalls, intrusion detection and intrusion prevention data.
+TriGeo later introduced its 64-bit SIM appliance and started providing real-time analysis for network infrastructure devices such as deep packet inspection firewalls, intrusion detection and intrusion prevention data.

 In July 2011, the company was acquired by SolarWinds, a developer and marketer of network, applications and storage management software.

 Focus

-TriGeo SIM is sold exclusively to midmarket organizations and targets a variety of businesses, including banks, credit unions, retailers, government agencies, utilities, education, media and entertainment companies, and healthcare providers.
-The company also offers several add-on features including its nDepth, nSight and USB-Defender products, which support additional functionality and security.
+TriGeo SIM was sold exclusively to mid-market organizations and primarily targets banks, credit unions, retailers, government agencies, utilities, education, media and entertainment companies, and healthcare providers.
+The company also offered several add-on features which support additional functionality and security.

-Security Information Manager (SIM) addresses industry-specific remediation requirements by monitoring firewalls, intrusion detection systems, intrusion prevention systems, routers, switches, VPNs, servers, anti-virus software, and workstation activity.
-By providing broad device coverage and multiple device event correlation, SIM can accurately detect anomalous behavior with a low false positive rate.
-Once an unauthorized or suspicious activity is identified, SIM instantly notifies and transmits security alerts via e-mail, cell phones, pagers, and handheld devices.
-Also, the technology can be configured to automatically respond by blocking an IP address, routing traffic, quarantining a workstation from the rest of the network or controlling applications and access control services based on user-defined rules and active defense policies.
-TriGeo SIM also has reporting capabilities for emerging compliance mandates like Sarbanes–Oxley, the Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Bliley Act (GLBA) and the Payment Card Industry Data Security Standards (PCI DSS).
+Once an unauthorized or suspicious activity is identified, Security Information Manager (SIM) notifies the user.
+Also, the technology can be configured to automatically respond by blocking an IP address, routing traffic, quarantining a workstation from the rest of the network or controlling applications and access control services based on user-defined rules.
+TriGeo SIM also has reporting capabilities for Sarbanes–Oxley, the Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Bliley Act (GLBA) and the Payment Card Industry Data Security Standards (PCI DSS).

-TriGeo nDepth, which combines log aggregation and archiving with real-time event correlation and proactive response, gives businesses the ability to forensically search through log data from multiple devices for specific information and events.

-TriGeo nSight, powered by Qliktech, is a business intelligence solution that gives companies the ability to drill down into and correlate log data to discover new threats and improve network visibility.

-TriGeo’s USB-Defender blocks unauthorized USB drive and device use and alerts administrators to USB violations, helping prevent the theft of corporate data and the introduction of external viruses onto the network.

-Partners

-Check Point, COMPUTERLINKS, Dell, Hewlett-Packard, IBM, McAfee, Microsoft, PhoenixDatacom, Qliktech, Sun Microsystems, Symantec, TippingPoint, VMWare and Websense.